Denny Carmassi

-Denny Carmassi (born April 30, 1947) is an American drummer most notable for playing with many rock bands.
+Dennis Joseph "Denny" Carmassi (born 1947) is an American drummer most notable for playing with many rock bands.

 Biography

 Carmassi was born into a family of drummers; his father, his uncle, and his brother each played the drums.
-Some of Denny's earliest memories are his father rehearsing after work with his band in the kitchen of their home.
-Occasionally they allowed young Denny Carmassi to sit in with them.
+Occasionally, they allowed young Denny to sit in with them.
 His father exposed him to great drummers, including Buddy Rich, Jimmy Vincent and Richard Goldberg.
-Then Denny listened the radio and discovered several drummers like Earl Palmer, D.J.
-Fontana, Al Jackson Jr. (Denny actually learned to play the drums from listening to Al and playing along with the Booker T. & the M.G.'s Green Onions album), Clyde Stubblefield, Jabo Starks, Dino Danelli, Ginger Baker, Mitch Mitchell, John Bonham and Tony Williams.

-Out of high school, Denny started playing topless clubs in San Francisco.
-He joined a band called Sweet Linda Devine, and recorded an album in New York on Columbia, produced by Al Kooper, but before long they parted ways.
-Denny went on to work with several local bands in the San Francisco Bay Area and began working with Montrose and Sammy Hagar in the 1970s.
+Denny listened to the radio and discovered such drummers as Earl Palmer, D.J.
+Fontana, Al Jackson Jr., Clyde Stubblefield, Jabo Starks, Dino Danelli, Ginger Baker, Mitch Mitchell, John Bonham, and Tony Williams.
+Out of high school, he started playing topless clubs in San Francisco.
+He joined a band called Sweet Linda Divine and recorded an album in New York on Columbia, produced by Al Kooper, but before long they parted ways.
+Carmassi went on to work with several local bands in the San Francisco Bay Area and began working with Montrose and Sammy Hagar in the 1970s.

 Carmassi was a member of the first four line-ups of the band Montrose.
 After Montrose, he played with his former Montrose bandmate Sammy Hagar as a solo artist, and with his former Montrose bandmates Ronnie Montrose and Jim Alcivar in the band Gamma.

-Denny has played with Heart, Coverdale-Page, Whitesnake, and David Coverdale as a solo artist.
-He also recorded with Randy Meisner, Kim Carnes, Al Stewart, Joe Walsh, 38 Special, Cinderella, Randy Newman and many more.
-Denny toured with Foreigner in 2002.
-Currently, he performs with Mercy (featuring Lynda Morrison).
+He played with Heart, Coverdale-Page, Whitesnake, and David Coverdale as a solo artist.